vortex-tcg/vortex_tcg/server/README.md

    ### 1.3 : Database & Adminer
    This will run the database (MariaDB) in a container expose on port : **3306** and is the first service to run, it as a volume connected named : **mariadb_data**.
-   Many other services depends on the database, so we make sur database run correcly.
+   Many other services depends on the database, so we make sur database run correctly.

    An Adminer is also provided to acces to the database from local browser, it is expose on docker port : **8080**

    ### 1.4 : SonarQube